givemepower8/Phaser3Practices/docs/COC.md

 ##### Queen charge

 Queen with 5 healers is known for queen charge.

+###### When and when not to use queen charge

+The idea behind queen charge strategy is to divide and conquer.
+Queen charge is very effective at war bases which have multiple distributed compartments which against air strategies.
+As the inferno, x-bows are distributed, queen walk can destroy eagle artillery first, and one or more distributed compartments.

-Queen charge is for facilitating other troops, air or ground, depending on opponent's base layout.
-If the war base does not have lots of compartments, it's a good place for queen charge, otherwise the queen may spend lots of time hitting on the walls.
+Usually those war bases do not have lots of small inner compartments.
+It's a good place for queen charge, otherwise the queen may spend lots of time hitting on the walls before attacking.
+Lots of good war bases are designed to have lots of small empty compartments to block the path of queen walk.

+Queen walk is also good for raiding some home villages with two layers of walls and without many compartments in-between.

+Some very centralized defence design war base is not recommended to use queen walk.
+For example, queen walk will fail for sure when entering a battle field is covered by multiple defence building.
+In that case, use bowlers or air strategy will be more effective.

+###### Queen charge healers

 Level 5 healer HP has 1,500, heal speed 0.7s, healing per pulse 56, healing per second 80.
 So 5 healers max healing is close to 400, which enable the queen to live for a long enough time under multiple attacks.
-If in 2 x-bows and other cannon or archer tower, the total DpS is around 500, it takes around 20 seconds to destroy the queen.
-Always watch out queen's health and use rage on healers if needed.
+If in 2 x-bows and one other cannon or archer tower, the total DpS is around 500, it takes around less than 15 seconds to destroy the queen.

-Set you expectation reasonably, don't expect the queen will clear out lots of buildings.
-The mission of queen charge usually is to take out eagle artillery first, and the CC troops and enemy heroes.
-Once the eagle artillery is destroyed, deploy wall wrecker along with other troops.
-Before deploying main troops like hog rider or miner, funnel the path if possible so queen can take out splash damage buildings like wizard tower, bomb tower, multiple target inferno tower.
-Before deploying air units, funnel the path so queen can take out air defences.
-If you are lucky to get queen survived, queen with healer can absorb lots of damages so to protect the main attacking troops nearby.

-To perform the queen charge, level up the queen to 45+ at least, ideally 60.
+To perform the queen charge, level up the queen to 45+ at least, ideally 60, so queen can get higher DpS and HP.
 The idea is to use queen charge to take out one corner of the base with eagle artillery better with multiple target inferno to create the L shape, so the troops can target the remaining buildings easily.
-If the queen made it to survive to the core at last, she can possibly absorb damages from Giga tesla so to support other troops.
+If the healers made it to survive to the core at last, they enable troops to absorb damages from Giga tesla.

 If attacking TH11 opponents, with 5 level 5 healers, 1 or 2 rage spells, queen should last long enough to clear one corner of the base.
-TH11 against TH12 using queen charge is not a good idea as queen is very fragile against high DpS structures.
-For example, attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with other defensing buildings or another queen.
+TH11 against TH12 using queen charge is not a good idea as queen is very fragile against high DpS structures unless the TH12 is very rushed.
+For example, attacking high level TH12, queen cannot survive in range of 2 level 6 X-Bows with one other defensing buildings or another queen.

 One major issue is that queen may lost support from healers.
 For example, each air seeking mine x 3 is a menace to healer; air defence takes down healer very quickly; air bombs deals splash damages to healers.

-In queen charge, you need watch out for healers very closely.
-For example, make sure queen and healer are close to the air blower.
-If the healers are pushed back by air blower, queen will immediately die if under attack from 2 or more single unit buildings.
-If the healer is distracted by troops nearby when queen is under attack, queen will die very soon.
-Always have a plan for queen got destroyed too early.
+So in queen charge, you need to watch out for healers very closely.
+For example, watch out when queen and healer are close to the air blower.
+If the healers are pushed back by air blower, queen will immediately die if under attack from 2 or more single target defence buildings.
+Don't deploy slow troops and King around queen with healers.
+If the healers are distracted by troops nearby when queen is under attack, queen will die very soon as well.

+Keep the queen and healers alive is one of the keys.
+Always watching out on queen's health and danger zones.
+Often the case, when you were deploying other troops or watching other battle field, you saw queen's HP is high so let guard down.
+But a second later, queen got destroyed when entered a danger zone covered by crossfire of long range defence buildings like x-bows within 3 to 4 seconds.

 Air defence and air seeking mine can destroy healers very fast.
-Experts always deploy a balloon first to trigger air seeking mine.
+Experts always deploy a balloon or baby dragon first to trigger air seeking mine around.
 Maxed air defence DpS 200, 7.5 seconds kill a healer, one seeking air mine can one shot one healer.

 Once the queen's HP is very low, use range spell to boost up healers and queen so to speed up the healing process.
+Always watch out queen's health and use rage cover healers and queen if needed when queen enters into a danger zone.
 Or, you can use queen's cloak ability which makes queen disappear for 5 seconds and recover a small portion of HP.
 Queen's ability is better saved when massive DpS is needed.

-Queen's enemies also are tesla farm, single mode inferno.

-Keep the queen alive is one of the key.
-Always watching out on queen's health and danger zones.
-Often the case, when you were deploying other troops, from the bar, you saw queen's HP is high so let guard down.
-But a second later, queen got destroyed when entered a danger zone covered by multiple combinations of long range buildings.

-One drawback is 5 healers take up 70 housing space already.
-You only have 210 housing space for others.
+One drawback is that 5 healers take up 70 housing space already.
+You only have 210 housing space for others but it's worth it.

+##### Queen charge attacking plan

+The plan A is use queen to remove as many obstacles as possible so make it easier for main attacking troop.
+Queen charge is mainly for facilitating other troops, air or ground, depending on opponent's base layout.

+Set you expectation reasonably, don't expect the queen is powerful enough to clear out lots of buildings.
+The goals of queen charge usually are to take out eagle artillery first, and take down the CC troops, then enemy heroes and infernos, x-bows, air defences if they are on the way, as they are the main obstacles for your attacking troops.

+The path planing is to choose eagle artillery side first if it is not centered, then lure out the CC troops, and one multiple target inferno tower or enemy heros if they are on the way.
+It's good enough once this plan is carried off.
+If possible, plan the path which queen can take out most of splash damage buildings like wizard tower, bomb tower, multiple target inferno tower on the way.

-Another drawback of queen charge is it is slow to create the funnel as queen is fighting alone most of the time.
-Don't let the queen fight alone for too along, the attack ends in only 3 minutes.
+Queen charge is slow as queen is fighting alone.
+Don't let the queen charge proceed for too along, one attack ends in only 3 minutes, deploy other troops sooner when partial goal is achieved.

+Once the eagle artillery is destroyed, deploy wall wrecker along with other troops or other killer squad on other sides.
+Don't deploy troops on the same side so to keep the healers stay with queen.
+If it's the bowler witch strategy, you can deploy them on the same side as bowlers are strong with healers.

+Use other killer squads for other inferno towers, use wall breaker with CC troops or stone slammer for town hall, use King or other troops to clear the outside trash buildings.

+Before deploying main troops like hog rider or miner, it's better to have the remaining buildings in the L shape if possible so to narrow the path being attacked by the main troops.

+Before deploying air units, choose the path which queen can take out air defences, air blowers after eager artillery is gone.
+If you are lucky to get queen with a couple of healers survived to the giga tesla, queen with healers can absorb lots of damages so to protect the main attacking troops nearby.

+Queen's other enemies are tesla farm, single mode inferno, x-bows farm.

-Planning for queen is another key.
-To move queen forward, some funneling troop like giants/wizards, hog rider, pekka can clear some building which may distract the queen.
-Once the queen is in the core, she will sometimes go back to clear some trash building and keep hitting walls so get the time wasted.
+To enable the queen to move closer to the target, some funneling troop like giants/wizards, hog rider, pekka can clear some building which may distract the queen.
+On the way to the target, queen will sometimes leave the path to choose some trash building.
+It end up that queen keeps hitting walls so get the time wasted.

-Ideally, queen can destroy eagle artillery, take down CC troops, and one inferno tower, use other killer squads for other inferno towers, or use bowler witch clear the outside buildings, keep the remaining buildings on a narrowed path being attacked.

-##### Taking Eagle Artillery

-Usually queen's mission is to destroy eagle artillery before it's activated, and funnel for the troops.
+Always have plan B for queen got destroyed too early.

 Eagle Artillery targets the area with the largest density of hitpoints.
 It fires a volley of three successive shots at regular 10 second intervals.

 - Level 2 HP 4,400, damage per hit is 350
 - Level 3 HP 4,800, damage per hit is 400

+It's better to take out eagle artillery first before it's activated.

-Eagle Artillery will be activated after 180 - 200 housing spaces worth of troops.
+Eagle Artillery will be activated after 180 (level 2) - 200 housing spaces (level 3) worth of troops.
 Each Hero is worth 25 troop housing spaces, and each Spell housing space is worth 5 troop housing spaces.

-It's better to take out eagle artillery first before it's activated.
-Deploy more than 180 troops will activate the eagle artillery.
-Hero counts as 25, wall wrecker counts as 1, spell counts as 5.
-But when the CC troop is out, the total amount will increase dramatically.
-As the healers take 70 already, there is not much room left to avoid activating eagle artillery.
+Wall wrecker counts as 1, but when the CC troop is out, the total amount will add up quickly.
+As queen and warden take 50 already, the healers take 70 already, there is not much room left to avoid activating eagle artillery.

 Once eagle artillery is taken down, try to destroy multiple target inferno and x-bows as they deals with great damages to minor, hog riders, etc.